Christian truth claims are the foundation of our worldview. These truths have specific characteristics.

 For instance, if I say the sky is blue.
 Have a look.
 If the sky is blue, your statement corresponds to reality.
 Therefore it is true.

-This definition is irrefutable because it cannot be denied.
-In other words, it is "undeniable."
+In short, the “correspondence definition of truth” is the correct way to define truth.
+In fact, it cannot be denied.
+In other words, it is “undeniable.”

 Don’t believe me?
 Go ahead and deny it.
 To illustrate, you could assert, “Truth does not correspond to reality.”